better/convoys/docs/introduction.rst

 You also can not learn from users that convert *after* X.
 For an excellent introduction to this problem (and distributions like the `Weibull distribution <https://en.wikipedia.org/wiki/Weibull_distribution>`_), here's a blog post about `implementing a recurrent neural network to predict churn <https://ragulpr.github.io/2016/12/22/WTTE-RNN-Hackless-churn-modeling/>`_.

-Survival analysis to the rescue
+Survival analysis saves the day
 -------------------------------

 Luckily, there is a somewhat similar field called `survival analysis <https://en.wikipedia.org/wiki/Survival_analysis>`_.